 We recommend trying dry cat food first.
 If your cat’s a picky eater, we recommend skipping the wet food entirely.
 But if they’re not picky, there’s nothing wrong with mixing in wet food every once in a while as a treat!

 If you’re still unsure about what cat food your cat needs after reading these reviews, why not give Harrington’s Complete Adult Chicken Dry Cat Food a try?
-It’s our top choice for a reason, and thousands upon thousands of cats thrive off this outstanding food.
+It’s our top choice for best cat food in the UK for a reason, and thousands upon thousands of cats thrive off this outstanding food.

 Of course, if you’re on a tight budget, you can give Breederpack Complete Crunchy Dry Cat Food a try.
 Just stay away if your cat has allergies.